Can I extend my lease?

-To begin the lease extension process you must serve us with a Section 42 notice which is a confirmation of the premium amount you are willing to pay to progress with the lease extension.
+- To begin the lease extension process you must serve us with a Section 42 notice which is a confirmation of the premium amount you are willing to pay.

-Once we receive your Section 42 notice, we instruct a valuer to calculate the premium.
-We recommend you instruct a solicitor to act for you as our Leasehold Operations team are unable to advise on the valuation of your property.
+- On receipt, we instruct our valuer to calculate the premium.
+Leasehold Operations are unable to advise on the valuation of your property.

-After receiving a valuation, we provide you or your appointed solicitor with our Section 45 notice which either accepts or counters the terms of your notice.
+- After receiving the valuation, we provide our Section 45 counter- notice, which either accepts or counters the terms of your notice.

 - £200 administrative fee

 - £350 valuation fee